balded1ams/mkp/README.md

 to access it from everywhere add it to the binary :
 `[TODO]`

-add your project template to `.local/template` the name of the templates should be the name of the language if you don't want to add yours or don't have any, you can get mine through the software with --init option
+add your project template to `.local/template` the name of the templates should be the name of the language if you don't want to add yours or don't have any, you can get mine through the software: `mkp --init`

 # code
 ## comment